Quantum and Classical mechanics vs QFT: ADW theory and dimensions of physical quantities

 In the ADW scenario, the gravitational tetrads $E^a_\mu$ are the vacuum expectation values of the bilinear fermion 1-form $\hat E^a_\mu$:

 while the metric field appears in the bilinear combination of the tetrad fields:

 In this scenario, tetrads emerge as the order parameter of the spontaneous symmetry breaking.
 While the original action is symmetric under both coordinate transformations and spin transformations, the order parameter is invariant only under combined transformations.
-The similar broken symmetry mechanism takes place in the B-phase of superfluid $^3$He, where the effective gravity vielbein also emerges as bilinear combinations of the fermionic fields.\cite{Volovik1990}
+The similar broken symmetry mechanism takes place in the B-phase of superfluid $^3$He, where the effective gravity vielbein also emerges as bilinear combinations of the fermionic fields.\cite{Volovik1990} Since gravity emerges from the matter fields, gravitational field can be considered as the type of the matter fields.\cite{Volovik2026t} This allows us to give a different interpretation of Einstein equations, see Sec.\ref{GravFieldSection}.

 The symmetry breaking scenario is the GUT-like version of the ADW theory.
 In this version, symmetry breaking appears to be the general mechanism, which takes place in all the energy scales.
 First the tetrads and massless Dirac fermions emerge, and then the conventional GUT processes take place at lower energy leading to the Standard Model with its Higgs mechanism.
 The action for the emerging massless Dirac particles interacting with e.g. the scalar Higgs field is: